 It is notable that the G95 has a headphone jack, which is not present on the A6500 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-Both the G95 and the A6500 are recent models that are part of the current product line-up.
-The A6500 replaced the earlier Sony A6300, while the G95 followed on from the Panasonic G85.
+The G95 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Is the Panasonic G95 better than the Sony A6500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.